-Figure 1.
-Per Capita Drug Arrests, Texas

 A county level dashboard can be created for any state.
-Here we created a illustrative dashboard for Texas.
-This enabled us to look at specific indicator values for the state, and identify counties of interest.
+Here we created an illustrative dashboard to examine all 3412 counties and county equivalents in the United States, using indicators from the indicator identification section (Table X Previous Section).
+This enabled us to look at specific indicator values, and identify counties of interest.
 The county level dashboard has both values and ranks.
-In this case, counties are sorted by HIV diagnoses rates.
-Reeves County (in West Texas) has the highest value of HIV diagnoses (Figure X).
-One can see a high drug overdose rate (twice the overdose rate for counties with similar HIV diagnoses, ranked 251 of 254 counties) and low per capita income (227th).
+In this case, counties are sorted by drug overdose death rates.
+Cabell County, West Virginia has the highest value of drug overdose death rate (89.8 per 100,000; Figure X).
+In addition to the high drug overdose rate, Cabell County has a high prescription drug rate (106.8 per 100 population; ranked 2775) and a high drug related arrest rate (68.87; ranked 2694).
 All indicators are ranked in a “higher is worse” manner, in order to simplify comparison.
-Chambers County, with the second highest HIV diagnoses rate, has a drug arrest rate of 107.76, ranked 231st of 254 counties.